kartikshankar-nyc/kartikshankar-nyc/README.md

 I'm a technology leader passionate about building innovative solutions and leading happy, and high-performing engineering teams that delight customers.

 - Currently leading engineering initiatives in FinTech as Global Head of Engineering and SVP at Jefferies.
 Previously at Morgan Stanley, Microsoft, CA Broadcom.
-- Continuously exploring emerging technologies and innovation. (got to see that GitHub contribution graph ⬇️ fill up with more green 🟩 🟩 🟩 😀 )
+- Continuously exploring emerging technologies and innovation. (so the GitHub contribution graph turns more green 🟩 🟩 😀 )
 - Committed to lifelong learning.
 - Curious about everything!